Table of Contents

 TETON Sports 101R Celsius XXL -18C/0F Sleeping Bag

-- STAY WARM IN COLD WEATHER: You’ll be warm and rested in this sleeping bag; Innovative fiber fill, double-layer construction and draft tubes work together to keep the warmth in
+- STAY WARM: Rain or shine, you'll be warm and rested in this sleeping bag.
+Innovative fiber fill; double-layer construction and draft tubes work together to keep the cold out and the warmth in.
+Stay cozy on all your outdoor adventures

-- SLEEP WARM: Fluff your sleeping bag and use a camp pad to sleep warmer; Hang loops for long-term storage to maintain maximum loft
+- TIPS TO STAY WARM Fluff your sleeping bag and use an insulated camp pad to sleep warmer; You'll sleep warmer if you use a camp pad, wear a hat, stay hydrated, and wear socks, Hang loops for long-term storage to maintain maximum loft

 If you’re looking for a synthetic bag you can toss in the washer after a weekend backpacking trip, this polyester mummy-shaped bag with Tri-Fusion insulation is your best bet.
 Our favorite part?